All Episodes

 There is no switch.

-Now what's really interesting is I've been banging on about this for six months now, and last night chat T T tried to tell me how the switch worked.
+Now, what's really interesting is I've been banging on about this for six months now.

 It never mentioned a switch before.

-Didn't even use the name switch before.
+It didn't even use the name switch before.

-Suddenly it used the term switch back to me.
+Suddenly, it used the term switch back to me.

-Anyone who's switched on.
+Everyone is switched on.

 Yes.

-But the point is from the biochemistry, and I've got all the AIs to agree.
+But the point is, from the biochemistry, and I've got all the AIs to agree, no, there's no way it can let go.

 There is no switch, so it can't let go.

-And all the old formulations deny the fact that it there's a switch, any form of biochemical switch, it can let it go.
+And all the old formulations deny the fact that there's a switch, any form of biochemical switch, it can let it go.

 And that's what I sealed down.